 Ostrava is the host city for a wide range of top national, European or world sporting events and championships (ice hockey, handball, weightlifting, volleyball, figure skating, tennis - the Davis Cup, bodybuilding and much more).
 Each year the city showcases the world's top athletes at the Golden Spike international athletics meeting.
 In 2015, Ostrava became the co-host of the Ice Hockey World Championship; some matches were held in the Ostrava Arena - one of the largest and most modern multi-purpose arenas in Czech Republic.
 The Ice Hockey World Championship attracted a total of 741,690 spectators to Prague and Ostrava, the largest number in history.
 In January 2017 Ostrava hosted the European Figure Skating Championship, which was attended by over 58,000 spectators.
 The Continental Cup was the sporting event of 2018, the largest athletic competition in the history of the Czech Republic.
 Major events in 2019 included the World Para Ice Hockey Championships, which went down in history for the highest ever attendance at one match.
-Ostrava also hosted the IIHF World Junior Ice Hockey Championships and the Women's Softball European Championship; both events were held in Ostrava for the first time.
-After a gap of 23 years, the city again hosted the Czech Tour world road cycling event, and after 6 years the European Table Tennis Youth Championships.
 Other popular sporting events include the FIVB 4-star World Series J&T Banka Ostrava Beach Open, which takes place at the unique venue of Lower Vítkovice.

 Ostrava generously supports the development of sports infrastructure.
 In 2018, the second part of the U Cementárny in-line complex was completed.
 Both areas now offer skaters 3 000 metres of tracks, including a special banked track.
 There are also new tennis courts, a skate park, a parkour park and a pumptrack.
-The most important planned sports investment in 2019 was the completion of the renovation of the Bazaly area for the football academy, which is used for talented players from all over the region.
+The most important sports investment in last years was the completion of the renovation of the Bazaly area for the football academy, which is used for talented players from all over the region.
+In 2020, the multi-purpose sports hall in Krasné Pole was completed.
+The sports hall has a wide range of uses for indoor sports.